Long Beach, California: Incorporation

+World War II and contemporary history

+Long Beach, as a port city, had a relationship with the U.S. Navy even before the war.
 The city was part of the Battle of Los Angeles during World War II when observers for the United States Army Air Forces reported shells being fired from the sea.
 Anti-aircraft batteries fired into the night sky, although no planes were ever sighted.

-Before the war, Long Beach had a sizable Japanese-American population, who worked in the fish canneries on Terminal Island and owned small truck (produce) farms in the area.
-Due to fears on the coast, state officials persuaded the national government to remove Japanese nationals and Japanese Americans for internment in 1942 to inland facilities.
-Most did not return to the city after their release from the camps.
-Due to this and other factors, Japanese Americans now make up less than 1% of the population of Long Beach, but the Japanese Community Center and a Japanese Buddhist Church survive.
-The Japanese-American Cultural Center is over the Gerald Desmond Bridge and the Vincent Thomas Bridge in San Pedro.
+Long Beach's population grew substantially during and after the war, with workers being needed for wartime manufacturing and G.I. bill recipients seeking out homes in California.
+Suburbs were built by the Bixby land companies and others.
+In the 1950s it was referred to as "Iowa by the sea", due to a large influx of people from that and other Midwestern states.
+Huge picnics for migrants from each state were a popular annual event in Long Beach until the 1960s.

 Douglas Aircraft Company's largest facility was its Long Beach plant, totaling 1,422,350 sqft.
 The first plane rolled out the door on December 23, 1941.
 The plant produced C-47 Skytrain transports, B-17 Flying Fortress bombers, and A-20 Havoc attack bombers simultaneously.
 Douglas merged with the McDonnell Aircraft Company in 1967 where the Douglas DC-8 and the McDonnell Douglas DC-9 were built.
-In 1997 McDonnell Douglas merged with Boeing, which made C-17 Globemaster transport planes in Long Beach until the close of the manufacturing facility in 2015.
+In 1997 McDonnell Douglas merged with Boeing, which made C-17 Globemaster transport planes in Long Beach until the closure of the manufacturing facility in 2015.

+Long Beach also saw an instance of the Chicano(a) movement in 1968.